caroloading/DIT113-silo-management-project/README.md

 * [PubSubClient](https://github.com/knolleary/pubsubclient/tree/master)
 * [NTPClient](https://github.com/arduino-libraries/NTPClient)

-To avoid having potential problems with library dependencies.
-It is advised to install all libraries directly from the GitHub links provided above.
+To avoid having potential problems with library dependencies, it is advised to install all libraries directly from the GitHub links provided above.

 ## Usage
 * Before downloading the git repository, ensure that all required software and libraries are installed.
 * Connect the Battery Chassis with the Wio Terminal by inserting all pins on the battery into the back of the terminal.
+* make sure that the battery is charged by trying to turn the terminal on without connecting it with a wire. <br/>
+If it is not plug the battery into a computer using the central USB-C port on the battery.
 * Connect each sensor to a cable and insert them in the following sockets:
 <div>
     <img style="margin-left: 50px" src="docs/images/WioConnections.png" width="400px" height="auto"/>
     <img style="margin-left: 50px" src="docs/images/BatteryConnections.png" width="400px" height="auto"/>
 </div>

-* note that if you have not yet charged the battery, plug it into a computer using the central USB-C port.
 * Download the GrainGuard repository from GitLab.
 * Extract the .zip file to your choice of directory.
 * Create a secrets.h file in the /wio folder, according secrets.example.h file, replacing the example text with the correct SSID and password for your wifi network.